-Durrës, Albania (PortSEurope) January 25, 2021 – In December 2020, Albania’s Top Channel broadcaster surprised everyone by announcing that the Albanian government and the United Arab Emirates’ (UAE) Emaar company signed an agreement for the latter to develop part of Durrës port into a tourist area dedicated to passengers and yachting.
+Durrës, Albania (PortSEurope) January 25, 2021 – In December 2020, Albania’s Top Channel broadcaster surprised everyone by announcing that the Albanian government and the United Arab Emirates’ (UAE) Emaar company has signed an agreement for the latter to develop part of Durrës port into a tourist area dedicated to passengers and yachting.

-Last week, Albania’s opposition Democratic Party (DP) raised concerns over an agreement between the Albanian government and an UAE company called Symphony Investments, claiming that it will hand over Durrës Port to the company.
+Last week, Albania’s opposition Democratic Party (DP) raised concerns over an agreement between the Albanian government and a UAE company called Symphony Investments, claiming that it will hand over Durrës Port to the company.

 According to the Democratic Party (PD), an “Agreement of Economic Cooperation” was signed between Albania and the UAE in November 2020 and was ratified in Parliament.
 Based on this, the government has drafted a law which if approved, would hand over the Durrës Port to Symphony Invests.
 The draft does not contain any conditions, criteria, or procedures and gives “carte blanche” to the government, according to the PD.

 PD claims that the agreement violates the Stabilisation and Association Agreement (SAA) with the European Union (EU) of 2009 because the draft prevents any EU or Albanian companies from bidding for the port- related project.
 Because it is classed as a “strategic investment”, the government can choose any company to carry out various elements of the project.

 No details were given about the possible start of the project for the transformation of Durrës Port into a tourist complex, the funding sources, or the duration of the works.
 The project also envisages a host of transformational investments, along the entire perimeter in front of the port, including residential complex, hotels, shopping malls, entertainment facilities, new roads and parks.

 Read PortSEurope article: UAE investing €2 billion in the transformation of the port of Durres – January 25, 2021